johnhayn-es/johnhayn-es/_posts/2020-01-14-github-pages.md

 ## Stacey & John
 [View the WIP site](https://staceyandjohn.github.io/staceyandjohn)

 My Fiancée and I have been playing music together for the entirety of our relationship.
-I had originally hosted our page over on Squarespace, but we decided that their costly monthly fees could be better spent on marketing eclectic acoustic act.
+I had originally hosted our page over on Squarespace, but we decided that their costly monthly fees could be better spent on marketing our eclectic acoustic act.

 ### Design Criteria
 * Simple, one-page layout; optimised for traffic from social networks